 There’s no straight answer to what a cross-country road trip costs.
 We averaged about $150 a day on a three-week road trip in our RV.
 Could we have done it for less?
 ABSOLUTELY.
 We didn’t go crazy, but we also didn’t scrimp.
 If you’re willing to cut corners and camp in free places, you can potentially do a road trip for $50-75 a day.

 Let’s dive deeper into how to plan a road trip on a budget.
 I’m going to go over the five main expenses and tips for how to save money.

 - GAS: Depending on what kind of vehicle you are driving, this will probably be one of your biggest expenses.
 You can use a fuel calculator to estimate what it will cost for your trip and your car type.
 If you are driving an RV, you can use this fuel calculator to get a rough idea of what it would cost.

 - LODGING: Here is where you have a lot of options for saving money.
 Camping is the cheapest way to travel cross country whether you choose to pitch a tent, sleep in your car, or are in an RV or campervan.
 You can stay in conventional campsites that range from $25 to $60 a night, or you can try to find free campsites.
 Free campsites are generally found on Bureau of Land Management (BLM) land or parking lots (Walmart parking lots are popular) that allow you to sleep overnight – but please don’t pitch a tent in a parking lot!
-Only RV’s are allowed.
+Only vehicles are allowed.

-The best way to find camping spots is to get the Dyrt App.
+The best way to find camping spots is to search on the Dyrt App.
 It’s a camp reviewing site that is a GREAT resource for finding campsites and free sites.
 It’s worth upgrading to the pro version to have access to it offline.